syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Localization.md

 ![](Localization_images/Localization_img2.jpeg)

-Note: If you have not used SfRichTextRibbon in your application, you can skip Syncfusion.SfRichTextRibbon.WPF.
-[Culture name].resx file mentioned above.
+N> If you have not used SfRichTextRibbon in your application, you can skip Syncfusion.SfRichTextRibbon.WPF.[Culture name].resx file mentioned above.

 The following screenshot shows the localization in SfRichTextBoxAdv and SfRichTextRibbon